 You will also get automatic IHG Platinum Elite Status as soon as you get the card.
 Platinum Elite status with IHG gets you complimentary room upgrades when available and a 50 percents point bonus on paid reservations.
 It also gets you guaranteed room availability, priority check-in, and free late checkout.

 You will earn 25x points per dollar spent at IHG hotels, and 2x points at gas stations, grocery stores, and restaurants.

 The card does have an annual fee of $89, which is not waived for the first year of card membership.

 Click Here to learn more about the IHG Rewards Club Premier Card.

-How PreCheck Works & How to Get It
+How Global Entry & PreCheck Work – and How to Get Them